-When offering support to an autistic person, it’s better if the support is needed by them, rather than just convenient for them.
+When offering support to an autistic person, it’s better if the support is needed by us, rather than just convenient for us.*

 If your support is for anxiety relief or as a learning tool, that’s great.
 If it’s simply one thing less for them to do, that’s not so great.